yuk1nishimura/yuk1nishimura.github.io/index.md

     -  Grant Name: Grants for Researchers Attending International Conferences
     -  Grant No.: N/A
     -  Organization: The NEC C&C Foundation
-    -  Amount : Transportation and Accomodation Fee Coverage
+    -  Amount : Transportation and Accommodation Fee Coverage
     -  Period : 2020/01/12 - 2023/01/15 (To attend 2020 IEEE/SICE International Symposium on System Integration)

 - - -